colbsa/UnamiLodge.org/membership-electedcandidates.md

 journey!

 <h2>What is the Order of the Arrow?</h2>
 The Order of the Arrow is Scouting’s National Honor Society.
-Each local BSA council has their own group of the Order of the Arrow called a lodge.
+Each local Scouting America council has their own group of the Order of the Arrow called a lodge.
 Our lodge, Unami Lodge, One is the first lodge founded.
 In 1915, Dr. E. Urner Goodman and Carroll A. Edson began the Order of the Arrow at Treasure Island Camp to recognize those Scouts and Scouters who best exemplified the Scout Oath and Scout Law in their daily life – just like you!
-In 1948, the Order of the Arrow became an official program of the Boy Scouts of America.
+In 1948, the Order of the Arrow became an official program of Scouting America.
 In 2019, membership in the Order of the Arrow expanded to welcome new members from Scouts BSA troops, Venturing crews, and Sea Scout ships, both male and female participants alike.